ThomasByr/pac-man/README.md

 - ~~target fps bypassed~~ (resolved by re-updating timers after each frame)
 - pac-man speed is set to 1.0f (won't fix)
 - first animation sprite depends on current frame count (won't fix)
+- entity speed is not scaled by the window size (bug)
 - when ghosts go back to their home, they come out as frightened (future bug)
 - when ghosts go back to normal, they might re-enter frightened mode (logic bug)